-- Once your physician on the Heally platfrom has entered your details into the registry, you'll recieve an email from email@example.com with the subject line “Ohio Medical Marijuana Registry User Activation.”
-Click the link and follow the instructions to create your Registry password - note, you can only click the link once!
+- Once your physician on the Heally platform has entered your details into the registry, you'll receive an email from email@example.com with the subject line “Ohio Medical Marijuana Registry User Activation.”
+Click the link and follow the instructions to create your Registry password - note you can only click the link once!
 If you attempt to click it more than once, you will be given an error message.
-If you need your email sent again, please send your name and date of birth to MMCPRegistry@pharmacy.ohio.gov so your email can be re-sent..
+If you need your email sent again, please send your name and date of birth to MMCPRegistry@pharmacy.ohio.gov so your email can be re-sent.

 - Create a Registry password and choose a time zone

 - Review the Information provided by your Physician on the Heally platform (you can contact us at firstname.lastname@example.org if you notice any incorrect information).